A Little Background

-I prefer drip coffee makers because they’re cheap, they’re predictable, they’re easy to use first thing in the morning when I want to die, and can be used from 1-12 cups.
+I really don’t mind drip coffee makers because they’re cheap, they’re predictable, they’re easy to use first thing in the morning, and can be used from 1-12 cups.
 You don’t necessarily need a fancy coffee maker either.
 Mine is a mini 5 cup pot and it’s absolutely wonderful.

 8 ) Use a Clean Coffee Maker